 "La Grande Boucle is the festival of cycling, a popular sport accessible to all.
 It is also a celebration of France, its landscapes and its terroirs.
 Among the priceless treasures our region abounds in are, of course, vines and wine. ».

-The president of the Aude wine growers' departmental union Frédéric Rouanet is also surprised by this choice of a foreign wine.
+The president of the departmental union of the winegrowers of the Aude Frédéric Rouanet is also surprised by this choice of a foreign wine.
 Chilean wine will indeed benefit, instead of a French product, from all the notoriety of the competition during the foreign stages (Spain, Andorra and Switzerland).
-To make its voice heard, the union even threatens to block the mediatized stages.
-Since that statement, several other unions have joined the movement and the matter is taking a political turn following Senator Courteau's letter to the Director of the Tour de France.
+In order to make its voice heard, the union even threatens to block media coverage.
+Since this declaration, several other unions have joined the movement and the case is taking a political turn following Senator Courteau's letter to the director of the Tour de France.